jimmy-print/DynamicJRE/README.md

 ### Todo
 For this branch:
-- use a proper setup.py with distutils
+- use a proper setup.py with setuptools